Digital Asset Management for Large-Scale Manufacturers

 The measure of a studio’s success thus becomes how fast it can:

 To optimize performance in each area, workflows account for the use of specialized photography robots together with automation technology.
 Product photography software can then centralize & automate processes on one system: producing, QAing, publishing, formatting, sending, and managing digital assets.

-In this way, studios realize higher production speeds, greater accuracy, and reduced product content ‘time-to-market’.
-They also benefit from higher levels of organization, customizable workspaces, simple processes, as well as free & effective collaboration.
+In this way, the product photography studio realizes higher production speeds, greater accuracy, and reduced product content ‘time-to-market’.
+The studio also benefits from higher levels of organization, customizable workspaces, simple processes, as well as free & effective collaboration.

 Follow along as we detail the 9 stages to efficient eCommerce photography, including: